joseantoniolopezlorenzo/pandoc-static-site/src/detalles/matematicas.md

   - static/github.min.css
   - static/jall.min.css
 lang: "es-ES"
-title: Página 2
+title: Currículum Vitae
-toc-title: Contenido
+toc-title: En esta página
 ---

-# Notes II{-}
+# Datos

 [MathJax](https://www.mathjax.org/) handles **inline** expressions like: $x^2 + y^2 = z^2$ or **block** expressions like: $$\frac{D\rho}{Dt} = 0.$$

-Method aquí no debería aparecer hola mundo

 : The first text in the request, conventionally is one of 4 words in all caps.
 The backend gets to decide how to process different HTTP methods differently.